Siener van Rensburg was a Boer prophet famed for his visions during the Boer Wars, predicting significant South African events.

 Boers

 The Boers were the descendants of the Dutch, German, and French settlers of the Cape Colony in the 17th and 18th centuries.
 The word ‘boer’ (lowercase B) is Dutch for ‘farmer’, which aptly described their primary occupation as agrarian settlers.
 The word ‘Boer’ (uppercase B) means the same thing, but with more cultural context.
-Typically, the two spellings are used interchangeably.

 Afrikaners

-Afrikaners, on the other hand, is a broader term that encompasses all white, Afrikaans-speaking people in South Africa, which includes the Boers but is not limited to them.
-While all Boers are Afrikaners, not all Afrikaners are Boers.
-The term ‘Afrikaner’ itself became common in the 20th century and was used to forge a national identity among white Afrikaans speakers.
+Afrikaners, on the other hand, is a broader term that encompasses all White, Afrikaans-speaking people in South Africa, which includes the Boers but is not limited to them.

 Orania, South Africa, is a conservative Boer/Afrikaner town

-Culturally, Boers are often associated with a more rural, conservative lifestyle and have a strong attachment to the land and their farming heritage.
-The Afrikaner identity, while it includes these rural aspects, is more all-encompassing (and sometimes more liberal) and includes urbanised Afrikaans speakers, professionals, and those less connected to the agrarian lifestyle.
+The Afrikaner identity, while it includes these rural aspects, is more all-encompassing (and sometimes more liberal) and includes urbanised Afrikaans speakers, professionals, and those less connected to the land, so to speak.
 It also has been shaped significantly by the political history of South Africa, especially during the apartheid era when Afrikaners held significant political power.

 In other words, Siener’s visions were not for the Afrikaners, but for the Boers.